adrian154/blog/blogposts/tls.md

 ## Authenticity

 Confidentiality is worthless if you can't ensure that the person on the other end of the line is who you actually *intend* to talk to.
-One of TLS's jobs is to help the server prove that it is who it claims to be.
+One of TLS's jobs is to help the server prove its identity.
 This is accomplished with the help of digital signatures.

 Digital signatures are a form of [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography), so the client first has to generate a keypair.
 This is usually done by creating a private key from random data, and then deriving a public key using a process specific to the signature scheme.
 The public key serves as the cryptographic identity of the client, and it can be distributed safely without compromising the private key.

-To create a digital signature, the client uses the signing algorithm to convert their private key and a piece of data into a short piece of data known as a signature.
+To create a digital signature, the client uses the signing algorithm to convert their private key and a piece of data into a short output known as a signature.
 Signatures are useful since they have the following properties:
-* Anyone can prove that a signature is valid using just the public key and the signed data.
+* Anyone can prove that a signature is valid using just the public key and the data.
 * The signature won't validate if the data doesn't match what was originally signed.
 * No one can create a signature without possessing the private key.

 One can imagine a scheme involving a trusted third party that leverages the power of digital signatures to associate a public key with a real-world identity.
 Suppose Bob wants to send a message to Alice, but he wants to assure Alice that the message was actually sent by him and not an impostor.
 Sure, he could sign the message, but what good is that if Alice doesn't know his public key?
-This is one of the fundamental problems in public key cryptography: establishing a relationship between a useful identity and a public key.
+This becomes the goal of authentication: establishing a relationship between a useful identity and a public key.

 Here's how TLS approaches this problem.
 Bob is friends with Carol, who's so famous that everybody knows her public key.
 Bob asks Carol to sign the following statement:

 > Bob's public key is 123456789.

 Carol makes sure that the person she's talking to is actually Bob, and signs Bob's statement (which is known as a *certificate* in cryptography).
 Now, Bob can send Alice his certificate, allowing Alice to be sure of Bob's public key.
-This allows him to use digital signatures to prove the authenticity of his communications from after that point.
+Now Bob can sign all his messages, preventing an attacker from tricking Alice into accepting a message that isn't from Bob thanks to their inability to craft a valid signature.

 This, in essence, is how TLS performs authentication.
-Carol represents a group of organizations known as [certificate authorities](https://en.wikipedia.org/wiki/Certificate_authority), whose public keys are hardcoded into most browsers.
-Certificates on the web don't usually link a human name to a public key; instead, the "useful identity" they try to prove is usually a domain name.
+Carol represents a group of organizations known as [certificate authorities](https://en.wikipedia.org/wiki/Certificate_authority), whose public keys are hardcoded into web browsers.
+Certificates on the web generally don't link a human name to a public key; instead, the "useful identity" they try to anchor is usually a domain name.
 Furthermore, the CA may not directly sign a website's certificate.
 Instead, they may sign the certificate for an *intermediate* keypair, which does the task of actually signing end user certificates.
-This sequence can extend for as many signers as necessary, creating a **chain of trust**.
+This sequence can extend for as many signatures as necessary, creating a **chain of trust**.

 ![chain of trust diagram](resources/tls/certificate-chain-of-trust.png)